 This fall, as we are peppered with replays of the hideous scenes of evil perpetrated upon our country last year, we pause to celebrate the lives of those lost forever.
 We honor their memory and their sacrifice, and we express gratitude for the thousands of organized and spontaneous acts of kindness and courage shown by people all over the world.

 We have shown our determination and the steely resolve to bounce back.
-We have accepted the certain knowledge of just how bill-of-rightsprecious each moment can be.
+We have accepted the certain knowledge of just how precious each moment can be.
 We have experienced at a new level our lives, our loving families, our challenging work, our public discourse and yes, thank God, our form of government.

 While the military response continues abroad, and while public safety measures are put in place at home to protect us from the further outrages we unfortunately are told to expect, it is time to consider what response the ordinary citizen can make to this unspeakable assault upon our way of life.